 Family law covers a larger area of legal topics that are primarily based on marriage & children.
-If you have an issue to be resolved in Family Court, you've found an effective law firm to represent you in family law matters throughout Virginia, including Stafford, Fredericksburg & Manassas.
+If you have an issue to be resolved in Family Court, you’ve found an effective law firm to represent you in family law matters throughout Northern Virginia.

 Protecting your assets and your family is important.
-Planning with a knowledgeable attorney can provide you the peace of mind you are possibly seeking.
+Planning with a knowledgeable attorney can provide you with the peace of mind you are possibly seeking.
 Williams Stone Carpenter Buczek, PC is here to help you with the following family law matters.

 Seeking a divorce?
 A divorce can be a stressful and traumatic experience.
 A way to alleviate some of the emotional stress involved with divorce in Virginia is to hire our firm as we can give you peace of mind by guiding you through the entire divorce process.